gedonizr6/noop/crimes.md

   - watch or do sexual activity with childs
   - suicide
     - 3 failed attempts
+  - harm yourself
+   - cases
+    - provoking to exit/enter through the window
+     - incl. with affective state
+     - 4 cases with success rembembered
+      - many more w/o success
 - concealed chemical and psychological castration
 - systematic friegtening
 - using mind-reading techniques w/o consent